i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 6. Furthering understanding of the Earth system during the Jurassic.
 7. Providing an inclusive and diverse community that facilitates research aspirations at all career stages.

 The next ISJS conference will be held in 2026.
 We organise a session at the International Stratigraphy Conference facilitated by ICS (STRATI).
-See the meetings page for more information.
+See ([Meetings](meetings)) for more information.

 Research on the Jurassic by the executive of ISJS and voting members of the ISJS can be found under their individual webpages listed on the [members page](members).
 The journal _[Volumina Jurassica](https://vjs.pgi.gov.pl/)_ is also a good place to find out who else is publishing research on the Jurassic.
 <br>